 Although the fine is relatively light ($75), this ticket is usually issued in tandem with an overweight ticket where New York treats the circumstances as if you never received a weight permit.
 In addition to the steeper fine, once this offense is on your driving record, your insurance can increase dramatically.

 Make sure to hire an experienced NY traffic ticket attorney who can help reduce your fines and keep these offenses off of your driving record.

 Who Should You Contact?

-If you received an overweight ticket or are being charged with any CDL offense in NY, contact Adam H. Rosenblum of The Rosenblum Law Firm.
+If you received an overweight ticket or are being charged with any CDL offense in NY, contact Adam H. Rosenblum of Rosenblum Law.
 His team of skilled traffic ticket attorneys will fight to keep you out of prison and on the road.
-Call the Rosenblum Law Firm today at 888-883-5529.
+Call the Rosenblum Law today at 888-883-5529.